From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 5. What are the disadvantages of a narrow span of control?

-A narrow span of control is associated with disadvantages like slower communication, higher overhead costs, more bureaucracy for the organization.
+A narrow span of control is associated with disadvantages like slower communication, higher overhead costs, and more bureaucracy for the organization.

-Technology can help in managing span of control by enabling better communication, automating tasks, and providing real-time data for informed decision-making.
+Technology can help in managing the span of control by enabling better communication, automating tasks, and providing real-time data for informed decision-making.
 This can lead to more efficient management, increased employee engagement, and ultimately, a better organization.